 Protection of Habitat

 Unfortunately, lynx face new problems, including highway mortality, disease, habitat fragmentation, shooting, ski area expansion, climate change, and a lack of adequate habitat protections.
-Rocky Mountain Wild has begun anew to protect essential lynx habitat in places like Wolf Creek Pass, the Rio Grande National Forest, and Vail Pass.
+Rocky Mountain Wild has begun anew to protect essential lynx habitat in places like Wolf Creek Pass, the Rio Grande National Forest, and I-70 Mountain Corridor.